roih20/book-api/README.md

 ## Overview

-This project was designed using React, tailwind CSS, and the Google Books API.
+This project was built using React and Vite, styled with tailwind CSS, and integrates the Google Books API.

 Live demo: https://books-api-demo.netlify.app/

 ## Features

 - Pagination to handle large result sets.
-- Custom search with filtering by type and sorting by relevance or date.
+- Search function with filtering by type and sorting by relevance or date.
-- Bookmark button to save books into local storage.
+- Bookmarking system that saves books to local storage.

 ## Running The Project